freenas/freenas-docs/userguide/tn_vcenter.rst

 From the main vSphere window, click
-:guilabel:`vCenter Inventory Lists`, then click :guilabel:`%brand% Hosts` and :guilabel:`%brand%` to see the list of defined %brand% hosts.
+:guilabel:`vCenter Inventory Lists`, then click :guilabel:`TrueNAS Hosts` and :guilabel:`TrueNAS` to see the list of defined %brand% hosts.